1

 The sudden loss of weight sent the boat flying as Terra's scream echoed into the distance.

-The Circs, who migrated from the Galactic Interactive to Fat Beach Ball 303 years ago, lived on.
+The Circs, who migrated from the Galactive Interactive to Fat Beach Ball 303 years ago, lived on.

-Originally, there had been 24 clans, but not all survived.
-The Axis, Beijin, Connecticut, Frick, Moshi, Sirius, Ural and Zulu clans had disappeared, and only 16 clans remained, those being the Drone&Dongle, Endeavour, Gendo, Hebrew, Aitar, Jackoball-Trace, Keelung, Lilicia, Nuer, O’Bannon, Pollux, QOT, Radenvijaya, Tegu, Virtue and Chitin.
+There had originally been 24 clans, but not all survived.
+The Axis, Beijin, Connecticut, Frick, Moshi, Sirius, Ural and Zulu clans had disappeared, and only 16 clans remained, those being the Drone&Dongle, Endeavour, Gendo, Hebrew, Itar, Jack-of-All-Trades, Keelung, Lilicia, Nuer, O’Bannon, Pollux, QOT, Radenvijaya, Tegu, Virtue and Xīnxīng.
 Each clan built their own gigantic base ship and orbited FBB separately, 6000 km distant.
 Now in year 303 of the Circ Calendar (CC), year 8829 of the Astro Duodenum (A.D) calendar, their population numbered 304,900.

 Long ago, still in the early days, the Circs had settled on organizing themselves from A to Z, considering only the first letter of their names.
 Their reasons had been lost to time, and the connection between the clan names and their identity grew faint.
 However, maintaining the clan system played a large role in preserving their diverse cultures, with each of the 16 base ships carrying a population of around 20,000.

-There were the religious Hebrew, the conservation-obsessed Pollux, the argument-loving QOT... but not all clans had that strong identity, and there were also those whose values had become grainy with time, like the Aitar, Endeavour and JT.
-They didn't strictly limit what came in and out.
+There were the religious Hebrew, the conservation-obsessed Pollux, the argument-loving QOT...but not all clans had that strong identity, and those whose values had become fuzzy over time like the Itar, Endeavour and JT weren't that strict about what fell in and out of fashion.

 The star Mother Beach Ball provided for a stable existence, present and past, its light constantly borne on the 680,000,000 kilometers to the Circs.
 That light shone from the start of history and was set to keep shining until the end of time.
-In its dim light, the fleet too remained a constant, orbiting the gigantic white and dark brown ball, ceaselessly.
-However, that didn’t mean all of them wanted to orbit forever.
+In the star's dim light, the fleet remained its own constant, ceaselessly orbiting the gigantic white and dark brown ball.

 And the reason they were in orbit?
-Not all of them knew, either.
+They didn't necessarily know.